-💝 Import
+💡 Import -

 Select Import one or more projects from a Git Repository. Ľ

 Select an import wizard:

 type filter text

-General C/C++ CVS Git Projects from Git MicroEJ Plug-in Development Run/Debug Tasks Team XML
+General C/C++ CVS Git Install Install MicroEJ Plug-in Development Run/Debug Tasks Team XML

-Over the second seco Finish Cancel
+(?) < Back Next > Finish Cancel

 Click Next , select Clone URI , click Next and paste the remote repository address in the URI field.
 For this repository, the address is https://github.com/MicroEJ/ExampleJava-MWT.git.
 If the HTTP address is a valid repository, the other fields are filed automatically.